-Buyer's Guide Ladder & Equipment Racks

 Contents

-Introduction
+Introduction .
+3

-Overview 3
+Overview .
+3

-Ladder Lowering Systems Error!
-Bookmark not defined.
+Ladder Lowering Systems 4

 Portable Tank and Hard Suction Systems 5

-Introduction As fire apparatus continue to increase in size, ladder and equipment mounts have increased in popularity, mounting to the side or roof of an apparatus and lowering equipment to a convenient height for safe retrieval.
+Introduction As fire apparatus continue to increase in size, ladder and equipment mounts have increased in popularity.
+They can mount to the side or roof of an apparatus and lowering equipment to a convenient height for safe retrieval.
 Overview Efficiency The faster you can get a ladder off the apparatus the faster you can get to where it needs to be.
-Ladder systems eliminate the slow and awkward climbing that's often involved with getting a heavy, 30 foot ladder off an apparatus.
+Ladder systems eliminate the slow and awkward climbing that's often involved with getting a heavy, 30-foot ladder off an apparatus.
 One firefighter flips a switch and the ladder lowers itself to shoulder height, ready for a quick hoist to your shoulder.
 Utilizing a ladder system, especially one that stores the ladders over top of the apparatus, allows for much more compartment space in the apparatus body.
 An alternative storage method for ladders, suction hoses and pike poles may be through the tank.
-This keeps equipment low to the ground for safe retrieval.
+This keeps equipment low to the around for safe retrieval.
 Safety "Slip & falls" and muscle strains are two of the most common injuries on the fire scene.
 Both of which can occur when trying to retrieve heavy ladders or other equipment, such as hard suction sleeves, from the side of an apparatus.
 The more often your personnel's feet leave the ground, the higher the risk for injury.
-The wet environment of a fire scene only extrapolates this risk.
-Preventative steps should be taken to limit the amount of climbing, improper/imbalanced lifting of weight, and unnatural stretching required to retrieval a piece of equipment.
+The wet environment of a fire scene only increases this risk.
+Preventative steps should be taken to limit the amount of climbing, improper/imbalanced lifting of weight, and unnatural stretching required to retrieve a piece of equipment.
 To combat this risk of injury, consider installing a Ladder/Equipment Lowering System, either manual or electrically/hydraulically powered.
-Page 3 of 5